torproject/sbws/CONTRIBUTING.rst

 result lines that have timestamps that are still considered valid (of course, ignore results in the file that are no longer valid).

+**Strongly prefer putting new config options in ``sbws/config.default.ini``** instead of ``sbws/config.example.ini``.
+The former holds default values for approxmiately all sbws configuration options and can be changed with an sbws update.
+The latter is used as a starting point for generating a client's ``config.ini`` and changes to it only affect newly generated config files.

 .. _commit-msg: